Ethical, Legal, and Professional Conduct

-Concerns about a student’s professional comportment should be directed to the department chair or designee.
-Students will be alerted to concerns about professional performance, functioning, and development (i.e., professional comportment) and receive advisement, mediation, and support as deemed necessary and appropriate.
+Concerns about a student’s professional comportment should be directed to the Department Chair/Lead Faculty.
+Students will be alerted to concerns about professional comportment (professional performance, functioning, and development) and receive advisement, mediation, and support as deemed necessary and appropriate.
 If there is a question that the student’s problems in the area of professional comportment cannot be resolved in a reasonable time period and/or rises to the level of potential disciplinary action, the matter will be referred to the Student Affairs Committee.

 Concerns about Academic Performance and Professional Comportment

-Concerns about a student’s academic integrity (e.g., cheating, plagiarism, fabrication) and/or professional comportment (e.g., interpersonal and professional competence, self-awareness and self-reflection, openness to feedback, problem solving skills) can be raised by any member of the learning community.
-Such concerns should be directed to the student’s department chair or designee, dean of academic affairs, or the campus student affairs officer.
+Concerns about a student’s academic integrity (cheating, plagiarism, fabrication) and/or professional comportment (interpersonal and professional competence, self-awareness and self-reflection, openness to feedback, problem solving skills) may be raised by any member of the learning community.
+Such concerns should be directed to the student’s Department Chair/Lead Faculty or designee, Dean of Academic Affairs, or the campus student affairs officer.
 Students concerned about keeping their report anonymous may seek consultation from their advisor or any of the school officials listed above.
 If the situation warrants anonymity, efforts will be taken to protect the reporting student; however, anonymity cannot be guaranteed.

-Depending upon the nature of the concern, students may be required to meet with their department chair or designee and/or advisor who may dismiss the situation, implement an Academic Development Plan, refer the matter to the campus student affairs officer for mediation, or send the case to the Student Affairs Committee for further investigation and consideration of disciplinary action.
+Depending upon the nature of the concern, a student may be required to meet with his/her Department Chair/Lead Faculty or designee and/or advisor who may dismiss the situation, implement an Academic Development Plan, refer the matter to the campus student affairs officer for mediation, or send the case to the Student Affairs Committee for further investigation and consideration of disciplinary action.

 Academic Development Plans